 On December 2, 2020, Detroit Utilities ("DTEL") filed a complaint with the Trumbull County Common Pleas Court in Warren, Ohio alleging we breached a Utilities Services Agreement due to non-payment for services which totaled approximately \$0.2 million allegedly performed by Plaintiff between February 2020 and June 2020.
 DTEL also claims the breach included a violation of the negotiated termination clause in the Agreement and thus claims a \$2.3 million termination penalty was invoked.
 The parties' attempt at mediation in August 2021 was unsuccessful.
 On September 3, 2021, DTEL filed a Motion for Summary Judgement seeking a judgement in the amount of \$2.5 million plus interest, for what it claims are unpaid invoices and penalties.
-On October 1, 2021, Lordstown filed its Opposition to the Motion for Summary Judgement and on October 15, 2021, DTEL filed its Reply in support of its Motion for Summary Judgement.
+On October 1, 2021, Lordstown filed its Opposition to the Motion for Summary Judgement.
 On January 12, 2022, the court granted DTEL's Motion for Summary Judgement, awarding \$2.5 million, plus interest.
 On January 13, 2022, Lordstown filed a Motion to Stay Execution of Judgement.
 DTEL opposed the motion on January 24, 2022, seeking \$2.5 million, plus interest through the date of the court's order.
 Lordstown filed a Notice of Appeal on February 7, 2022 and is pursuing settlement discussions and, pending final disposition of the matter, the Company has accrued the judgement amount of \$2.5 million as of December 31, 2021.

 Two putative class action lawsuits were filed against former DiamondPeak directors and DiamondPeak Sponsor LLC on December 8 and 13, 2021 in the Delaware Court of Chancery (Hebert v.
 Hamamoto, et al. (C.A.
 No. 2021-1066); Amin v Hamamoto, et al. (C.A.
 No. 2021-1085)).
 The plaintiffs purport to represent a class of investors in DiamondPeak and assert breach of fiduciary duty claims based on allegations that the defendants made or failed to prevent alleged misrepresentations regarding vehicle pre-orders and production timeline, and that but for those allegedly false and misleading disclosures, the plaintiffs would have exercised a right to redeem their shares prior to the de-SPAC transaction.
 On January 10 and 18, 2022, the defendants filed motions to dismiss these actions.
 On February 9, 2022, the parties filed a stipulation and proposed order consolidating the two putative class action lawsuits, appointing Hebert and Amin as co-lead plaintiffs, appointing Bernstein Litowitz Berger & Grossmann LLP and Pomerantz LLP as co-lead counsel and setting a briefing schedule for the motions to dismiss and motions to stay.
-The motions to stay were fully briefed as of February 23, 2022 and are scheduled for oral argument on February 28, 2022.
-The motions to dismiss will be fully briefed on April 27, 2022 and are scheduled for oral argument on May 10, 2022.
+The motions to stay were fully briefed as of February 23, 2022 and are scheduled for oral argument on May 10, 2022.